 - Not being physically active.
-Not exercising can increase your risk of high blood pressure and increase your risk of being overweight.
+Not exercising can cause weight gain.
+Increased weight raises the risk of elevated blood pressure.

 - Tobacco use.
-Smoking cigarettes, chewing tobacco or even being around other people who are smoking (secondhand smoke) can increase your blood pressure.
+Smoking cigarettes, chewing tobacco or being around smoke (secondhand smoke) can increase blood pressure.

 - Certain chronic conditions.
-Certain chronic conditions — including kidney disease, diabetes and sleep apnea — may increase the risk of prehypertension.
+Kidney disease, diabetes and sleep apnea, among others, can increase the risk of elevated blood pressure.

-Although prehypertension and high blood pressure are most common in adults, children may be at risk, too.
-For some children, high blood pressure is caused by problems with the kidneys or heart.
-But for a growing number of kids, poor lifestyle habits, such as an unhealthy diet, obesity and lack of exercise, contribute to prehypertension and high blood pressure.
+Although elevated blood pressure and high blood pressure are most common in adults, children can get it, too.
+For some children, kidney or heart problems can cause high blood pressure.
+Poor lifestyle habits, such as an unhealthy diet, obesity and lack of exercise, contribute to increased blood pressure in kids.

-The same healthy lifestyle changes recommended to treat prehypertension also help prevent high blood pressure.
-You've heard it before — eat healthy foods, use less salt, exercise regularly, maintain a healthy weight, drink less alcohol and quit smoking.
-But take the advice to heart.
-Start adopting healthier habits today.
+The same healthy lifestyle changes recommended to treat elevated blood pressure also help prevent it.
+Eat healthy foods, use less salt, don't smoke, exercise regularly, maintain a healthy weight, avoid or limit alcohol, and manage stress.

 Aug.
 09, 2022